Budgeting 101: 4 Steps to Setting a Budget That Works

 -

-A crucial part of budgeting is becoming hyper-aware of every dollar that goes in and out of your accounts.
-That means creating either a list or spreadsheet—then developing a habit of updating and analyzing this information daily, weekly, monthly and annually.
-Check with your credit union or bank, they may have online budgeting tools that can help you.
+Record and evaluate everything—A crucial part of budgeting is to get in the habit of doing a regular budget review.
+Understanding where every dollar goes will help you discover areas where you can cut spending more easily.
+Create a written list or spreadsheet, then update and analyze the information at least monthly and annually.
+Check with your credit union or bank—they may have online budgeting tools that can help you.

 -

-Start by making grocery lists and setting a specific amount to spend.
+Track everyday spending—Once you know how much you typically spend, it's easier to adjust your spending to save money.
+Start with your groceries—make lists and set a specific amount to spend.
 After a few weeks, you'll figure out how much it takes to feed your household and you won't need to eat out at restaurants nearly as often.

 -

-Technology is your friend when it comes to budgeting and saving money—but only if your self-control is strong enough to stay away from Amazon and other frivolous spending websites.
+Utilize technology—Technology is your friend when it comes to budgeting and saving money, but only if you stay away from unnecessary spending.

+Try a budgeting app.
 You Need a Budget (YNAB), for example, is the perfect app for people looking to pay off personal debt.
-For a little more than $80 a year, YNAB helps you create and stick to a budget using your actual annual income.
+For about $110 a year, YNAB helps you create and stick to a budget using your actual annual income.
 The app allows users to build a budget and follow it in real time.
 You can even create special budgets for the holiday season.
 Users also have access to online finance classes.
-It’s currently browser-based, but offers apps for iOS, Android and Amazon Alexa devices.

 Don’t forget about your own financial institution's mobile banking app.
 A good banking app allows users to securely check balances, view transaction history, transfer funds, locate nearby branches and ATMs and make mobile deposits anytime, anywhere.
-If you're lucky, it also gives users access to online budgeting tools which let you track long-term savings goals, monitor all of your financial accounts, visualize your spending habits, track your net worth month-to-month and more.
+It may even give users access to online budgeting tools which let you track long-term savings goals, monitor all of your financial accounts, visualize your spending habits, track your net worth month-to-month and more.
 Also, budgeting calculators which are linked to your account may provide a clearer picture of how you are managing your budget.

 -